Linear Regression with Centrality Measures: Abstract

 \section{Abstract}

-\setstretch{1} This paper studies the properties of linear regression on centrality measures when network data is sparse -- that is, when there are many more agents than links per agent -- and when they are measured with error.
-We make three contributions in this setting: (1) We show that OLS estimators can become inconsistent under sparsity and characterize the threshold at which this occurs, with and without measurement error.
-This threshold depends on the centrality measure used.
-Specifically, regression on eigenvector is less robust to sparsity than on degree and diffusion.
-(2) We develop distributional theory for OLS estimators under measurement error and sparsity, finding that OLS estimators are subject to asymptotic bias even when they are consistent.
-Moreover, bias can be large relative to their variances, so that bias correction is necessary for inference.
-(3) We propose novel bias correction and inference methods for OLS with sparse noisy networks.
-Simulation evidence suggests that our theory and methods perform well, particularly in settings where the usual OLS estimators and heteroskedasticity-consistent/robust $t$-tests are deficient.
-Finally, we demonstrate the utility of our results in an application inspired by \cite{deweerdt2006risk}, in which we consider consumption smoothing and social insurance in Nyakatoke, Tanzania.
+\setstretch{1} This paper studies the properties of linear regression on centrality measures when network data is sparse and observed with error.
+We make three contributions in this setting.
+First, we show that OLS estimators can become inconsistent under sparsity and characterize the threshold at which this occurs, finding that regression on eigenvector centrality is less robust to sparsity than on degree and diffusion.
+Second, we derive the asymptotic distributions of the OLS estimators in regimes where they remain consistent.
+We show that when the target coefficients are non-zero, the estimators exhibit asymptotic bias that can be large relative to their variance, rendering conventional confidence intervals and $t$-tests invalid.
+Third, we propose bias correction and inference procedures for OLS with sparse, noisy networks.
+Simulations confirm that our methods perform well in such settings.
+We demonstrate the empirical relevance of our results in a stylized study of the relationship between consumption smoothing and informal insurance in Nyakatoke, Tanzania.

 \emph{Keywords:} networks, diffusion centrality, eigenvector centrality.

 \emph{JEL Classification Codes:} C18, C21, C81.